 The “at a glance” philosophy: Reading the market in 5 seconds

-Ichimoku’s genius allows you to make a quick market assessment by focusing on three key visual cues.
+Ichimoku can help traders to make a quick market assessment by focusing on three key visual cues.

 - Future Kumo: The Cloud’s color and direction 26 periods ahead confirm trend strength.
 A blue cloud signals a future uptrend, while a red one indicates a downtrend.
 This change, known as a kumo twist, is determined by Senkou Span A’s position relative to Senkou Span B.